 Content creators are in huge demand right now and organizations are having a tough time filling their slots, both in the office and with freelancers.
 If you’ve ever dreamed of going from writer to editor, this is the time to get your resumé out there, especially if you’ve got any management experience.

-It was announced in the financial news this summer that there are a million more job openings than there are people looking for work every month.
+It was announced in the financial news in 2020 that there were a million more job openings than there are people looking for work every month.
 About the only people left in the USA who don’t have a job at this point are the ones who physically can’t work, don’t want to work, or can’t really function in a collaborative environment.

 Now granted, many of these open jobs are low-skilled, low-paying ones that an ample supply of immigrants used to take care of when we were more welcoming.
 Still, there’s more job-hopping going on than there has been since before the Bush recession, which means skilled laborers and freelancers are getting more leverage and can be more choosy about which jobs or gigs they take on.

 So where does the “tough time for freelance writers” negativity come from?
-Well, National Geographic Traveler is going under, for a start.
-The San Francisco Chronicle was one of the few newspapers that still had a full-time travel editor…until it killed its travel section this year.
-USA Today’s travel section is a ghostly shell of what it was in the past after it laid off all its experienced staffers.
+Well, National Geographic Traveler went under, for a start.
+So did several airline and cruise magazines.
+The San Francisco Chronicle was one of the few newspapers that still had a full-time travel editor…until it killed its travel section last year.
+USA Today’s travel section is a ghostly shell of what it was in the past after it laid off all its experienced staffers and now it’s going behind a paywall.
 Travel & Leisure, Afar, Conde Nast Traveler—you can see by the lack of thickness in their regular issues that they’re not publishing nearly as much content as they used to.

 Where the Real Writing Jobs Are